ogdenpm/intel80tools/readme.txt

-		     replaced diffbin by a more comprehensive comparison tool omfcmp added decompilation of isis v3.4 and v4.3 files added disIntelLib, dumpintel, makedepend.pl)
+		     replaced diffbin by a more comprehensive comparison tool omfcmp added decompilation of isis v3.4 and v4.3 files added disIntelLib, dumpintel, makedepend.pl) Update 8-May-2017    restructured isis tools directories and changed isis.mk to support this.
+See src/makefile.md for info